code-423n4/2022-02-foundation/README.md

   - Impact NFTs could register an override with the royalty registry to work around this limitation.
 - There is room to optimize the storage for auctions, significantly reducing gas costs.
   - This may be done in the future, but for now it will remain as is in order to ease upgrade compatibility.

+## Gas and contract-size optimization award pot

+Transactions on Ethereum are pretty expensive, so we are interested in optimizations where possible.

+- Optimizations must be >= 100 gas saved to be eligible for a reward.
+- No features / functionality should be lost.

+Contract bytecode must be <= 24.576 KB in order to deploy to the Ethereum network.
+Our market contract currently sits at 23.765 KB.
+We need help making room for our next set of features!

+- Optimizations must be >= 0.1 KB to be eligible for a reward.
+- They should not cause gas costs to go up for users.
+- No features / functionality should be lost.

+### **How-to submit**

+For both categories (gas and size) select `Risk rating`: **`Gas Optimizations`** on the [C4 submission form](https://code4rena.com/contests/2022-02-foundation-contest/submit).
+In the description, please make it clear which you are optimizing for.